gerardm111/augmentation_few_shot/README.md

-# few-shot-style-transfer
+# Augmentation techniques for few-shot learning
-Core research question: Can photorealistic style transfer make few-shot image classification tasks more robust to the choice of the support set?
+Augmentation techniques (mathematical transforms and style transfer model) to improve robustness of few-shot image classification pipelines.
+Focus on one-shot image classification.
 ## Setup
 ### Requirements
 You will need :